Contact Us Today! (877) 276-5084

 • Zuffa, LLC v.
 Justin.tv, Inc., 838 F.Supp.2d 1102 (D. Nev.
 2012)

 Sometimes we will encounter what we call the "ESPN Defense."
-This is where someone buys the fight via an application believing they have the rights to do what they want with it.
-However, there is usually a disclaimer license that limits what can be done with the fight (usually, only using it for personal, non-commercial broadcasts).
-Here is what a typical warning might look like:
+This is where someone buys the latest fight via a mobile application, believing they have the rights to do what they want with it.
+However, there is usually a disclaimer license that limits what can be done with the fight (usually, only allowing using it for personal, non-commercial broadcasts).
+Here is what a typical license might look like:

 "Your subscription to the ESPN+ service (and any other services or events ordered via ESPN+) is a personal, revocable, non-exclusive, non-commercial, non-transferable license to privately stream the content made available to you via the service.
 We do not allow transmission of the ESPN+ service (or any other services or events ordered via ESPN+) for any commercial or business related use or in any commercial establishment or area open to the public (e.g., lobby, bar, restaurant, diner, stadium, casino, club, cafe, theater, etc.).
 You may not rebroadcast, transmit or perform the programming available via the ESPN+ service (or any other services or events ordered via ESPN+) or charge admission for its viewing."